This is a guide covering the best video camera for hunting.

 It has a fast trigger speed that captures animals moving in front of the camera.
 Plus, you also have a waterproof camera that can tolerate the changing weather.
 Setting this camera isn’t exactly complicated.

 It has a threaded tripod and a mounting belt allowing users to choose in trees.
-Though it is under $40, the biggest downside is that the battery drains out quickly.
+The biggest downside is that the battery drains out quickly.

 9. APEMAN Trail Camera 20MP 1080P